falusi94/leltar/README.md

 ## Deployment instructions
 Easy deployment could be achieved with Docker and Docker-compose.
-First you need to set some variables, so open `docker-compose.yml`, then modify the following lines:
+I suggest to create two volumes for db data and public data, to easily find later these volumes.
+Then you need to set some variables, so open `docker-compose.yml`, then modify the following lines:

 ```yaml
 environment: